Ecogenomics/GTDBTk/README.md

 * GTDB-Tk v0.3.3 has been released (**we recommend all users update to this version**)
     * Genomes processed with Prodigal/HMMER will be skipped if an output file is found.
     * Translation table prediction is now done using a logistic classifier.
+    * Fixed an issue where the `root` command would fail when run independently.
     * # ????

 **Note (July 12, 2019)**: